 Irena became an IGA director in 2009.

-Tanya Collin-Histed, Sandra Zariņa, Jo Higgs
+Tanya Collin-Histed, Sandra Zariņa, Jo McPherson

 Tanya's daughter Maddie was diagnosed with Type III Gaucher disease in 1996 at the age of 17 months.
 In 1997 Tanya joined the UK Gauchers Association to support families with children who have neuronopathic Gaucher disease.
 Tanya's main focus has been setting up conferences and educational booklets for the neurological families.